disolovyov/beans/README.md

   created using [Stitch](https://github.com/sstephenson/stitch) and minified with [UglifyJS](http://marijnhaverbeke.nl/uglifyjs).
 * `browserPaths` is an array of source paths for Stitch.
 Relative paths are resolved to the current working directory.
+Default path is the compilation target path: this is okay, since bundling happens only after everything is compiled.
 * `browserPrefix` is used as a prefix for browser bundle filenames.
 * `browserRootModule` is a package module that is required automatically in the browser and attached to the global object.
 Beans makes Stitch's `require`